All Episodes

 UN nation building always wants to go from the capital city down.

-And that's exactly by the way, how it happened in America.
+And that's exactly, by the way, how it happened in America.

 So America is actually the model.

-That's where um the American settlers learnt the art of self-government at town level uh and then at state level, and the big national government is the last piece of the puzzle.
+That's where the American settlers learned the art of self-government at town level and then at state level.

-You can do you can't do trickle-down national build nation building.
+You can't do trickle-down nation-building.

 Thanks very much for your call, Jim.

-Mark Stein Infrarush.
+Mark Stein in for Rush.

 They all fly around the world twinning themselves with towns and exotic locations.

-He welcomed a delegation of German VIPs on an all expenses paid visit to his hometown and told them not to bother coming back.
+He welcomed a delegation of German VIPs on an all-expenses paid visit to his hometown and told them not to bother coming back.

-Alf and Vizane, but those are the only words I need.
+But those are the only words I need.

-Alfida Zayn is uh German for so long.
+Auf Wiedersehn is German for so long.

 Get out of here.